 Open Access Week Events at UMD

-For the 2021 Open Access Week at UMD, all students, faculty, staff, and community members were invited to participate in two virtual sessions on structural equity and open access in research and scholarly publishing.
+This year, all students, faculty, staff, and community members were invited to participate in two virtual sessions on structural equity and open access in research and scholarly publishing.
 These events were sponsored by UMD PACT and the UMD Libraries.